Personal Law Services

 During or after a legal separation, there may still be a need for the court to settle disputes over money or property.
 The court can make a financial provision order (formerly known as ancillary relief).
 We are experts in high value financial provision proceedings and complex children disputes.

 At the first meeting and throughout we will:

-Divorce / dissolution is the legal process to end an unhappy marriage / civil partnership.
+Divorce or dissolution is the legal process to end an unhappy marriage or civil partnership.
 It is always dealt with separately to other issues, which could include child custody, financial settlements and the splitting of property and assets.
-In order for a divorce / civil partnership to be granted, there must be grounds.
+In order for a divorce or civil partnership to be granted, there must be grounds.
 The grounds for divorce are set out below.
-However whilst those for civil partnership are the same they do not include adultery.
+However, whilst those for civil partnership are the same, they do not include adultery.

 Desertion - desertion can be cited if a spouse leaves for a period of at least two years, against the wishes of their partner.
 Desertion is very rarely used.

 Separation - often consensual agreement that the marriage is over

 Free first informal appointment generally available within 24 hours.
 Evening Appointments may be available each Wednesday.

 Speak to us